MABSSSSS/PythonCODETECH/Readme.md

 NonLocal var:
 used in nested function whose local scope is not defined, Means variable can be neither in the local nor golbal scope

+**File 7**
+Python functions
+function is group of related statments perform specific task in our program.

+break prgram into small and modular chunks, makes modular,organized and easy to debug.
+Reusuablity feature help us to avoid repetition of our prgram codes.

+syntax:
+def func():
+   '''docstring'''
+   statements(s)
+   return value

+types of functions:

+builtin functions: chr(),abs(),flaot() and print()

+Userdefined fun: defined by users themselves to do certain specific tasks.

+Different datatypes:
+numbers, list, tuple , strings, Set and Dictionary also conversion possible

+Decorators:
+to add functionality to an existing code

+also called metaprogramming as part of program tries to modify another part of prgram at compile time.

+Python closures:
+ is a function object that remember values in enclosing scopes even if they are not present in memory